ogradyc01/GoldenCheetah/General:-UI-Layout-and-terminology.md

 _Note: The 'Charts Bar' differ for each view of the 'Scope Bar' and is configurable for your GoldenCheetah version.
 With the installation GoldenCheetah provides a standard configuration for the 'Chart Bar' for all views._

-If you want to add, delete 'Charts' or reset the 'Charts Bar' to the GoldenCheetah default, you find the details here: [Chart Bar: General handling] (http://github.com/GoldenCheetah/GoldenCheetah/wiki/Chart Bar: General handling)
+If you want to add, delete 'Charts' or reset the 'Charts Bar' to the GoldenCheetah defaults, you find the details here: [Chart Bar: General handling] (http://github.com/GoldenCheetah/GoldenCheetah/wiki/Chart Bar: General handling)

 ### Main View
 Selected via the 'Scope Bar' the main view shows the charts and windows relevant to the view in question.
 Note that the view can be shown in a tabbed style or a scrolling set of tiles.
 The only time the main window looks different to that shown above is when running for the first time or when no data is available.
 In this case a 'splash' screen is shown to assist new users in importing data or setting up devices etc.